YahiaRagae/Travel-Search---Assignment-Solution/README.md

 - Use Date Picker .
 - Use Reachability and show error message if inernet connection lost.
 - Support different screen sizes Using Auto Layout.
-- Suppoort Orintations [ Portrait , Landscape ] .
+- Support Orintations [ Portrait , Landscape ] .
+- Ready to use Multible DataSources

 ## Platforms ##
-- iOS 8 and later.
+- >= iOS 8.0 .

 ## Language ##
-- Objectiv-c .
+- Objective-c .
 - Swift 2.2 .